Croup Differential Diagnoses

 Diagnostic Considerations

-Although croup is considered the most common cause of stridor and respiratory distress in the pediatric population, a variety of disorders should be considered in the differential diagnosis, dependent on clinical history and presenting symptoms, including the following:
+Although croup is considered the most common cause of stridor and respiratory distress in the pediatric population, diagnostic differentials should be considered, dependent on clinical history and presenting symptoms, and include the following:

 • Retropharyngeal abscess